dewi-alliance/hotspot-manufacturers/risinghf.md

 RHF2S027 uses a self-developed application to remotely upgrade the device, and set up and configure wifi through local software web interface

-What is your expected production and delivery timeline? (required) --Our delivery time can be March 2022 once getting HW audit certificate.
+What is your expected production and delivery timeline? (required) Our delivery time can be March 2022 once getting HW audit certificate.

 Previous shipments (required)
 We shipped our outdoor HNT gateway to Europe, North America, China area previously.